On this page you will find definitions of common knitting terms used in knitting patterns.

 To reduce the number of stitches in a row and shape your knitting.
 The decrease is usually achieved by knitting two stitches together.

-Double Pointed Needle
+Double Pointed Needles

 Straight needles with a point at each end.
 These are used for knitting small circular items such as socks, or the centre of baby shawls.